glennkmitchell/architecture-center/docs/microservices/interservice-communication.md

 - **Asynchronously** by sending messages.

-## When to use asynchronous message queuing
+## When to use asynchronous messaging

 Asynchronous message queues have some advantages that can be very useful in a microservices architecture.